sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 drwxr-xr-x  5 sandeep  staff   160 Apr  5 08:39 .
 drwxr-xr-x  3 sandeep  staff    96 Apr  5 00:16 ..
 -rw-r--r--@ 1 sandeep  staff    25 Apr  5 00:50 MANIFEST.MF
--rw-r--r--  1 sandeep  staff  1015 Apr  5 08:39 hello.jar
+-rw-r--r--  1 sandeep  staff  1165 Apr  5 08:39 hello.jar
 drwxr-xr-x  4 sandeep  staff   128 Apr  5 08:39 hello1

 $ ls -lh hello1
 total 16
--rw-r--r--  1 sandeep  staff   262B Apr  5 08:39 hello.class
+-rw-r--r--  1 sandeep  staff   467B Apr  5 16:38 hello.class
--rw-r--r--@ 1 sandeep  staff   147B Apr  5 01:03 hello.java
+-rw-r--r--@ 1 sandeep  staff   178B Apr  5 16:38 hello.java
 ```

 Our entire application is only a few hundred bytes.
-The class file is 262 bytes and the source code is 147 bytes.
+The class file is 467 bytes and the source code is 178 bytes.
 Here comes the packaging overheads.
-The jar, native java packaging, makes it 1000 bytes.
+The jar is 1165 bytes.
 Still reasonable compared to what follows.
 This tiny app will end up in a container hundreds of megabytes in size.
 Talk about overhead! 😮

 ## The "I Just Need It Working" Approach